ivy-llc/ivy/README.rst

 Ivy as a transpiler
 -------------------

-Ivy's transpiler allow you to use code from any other framework (and soon, from any other version of the same framework!) in your own code with just one line of code.
-To do so, Ivy traces a computational graph and leverages Ivy's frontends and backends to link one framework to the other.
+Ivy's transpiler allows you to use code from any other framework (or from any other version of the same framework!) in your own code, by just adding one line of code.
+Under the hood, Ivy traces a computational graph and leverages the frontends and backends to link one framework to another.

 This way, Ivy makes all ML-related projects available for you, independently of the framework you want to use to research, develop, or deploy systems.
-Feel free to head over to the docs for the full API reference, but the main functions that you'd use probably are:
+Feel free to head over to the docs for the full API reference, but the functions you'd most likely wanto to use are:

 .. code-block:: python

-    ivy.compile()     # Compiles a function into an efficient graph, removing Ivy's wrapping and redundant code ivy.transpile()   # Converts framework specific code to a different framework ivy.unify()       # Converts framework specific code to Ivy
+    ivy.compile()     # Compiles a function into an efficient fully-functional graph, removing all wrapping and redundant code ivy.transpile()   # Converts framework-specific code to a different framework ivy.unify()       # Converts framework-specific code to Ivy

-These functions can be used eagerly and lazily.
-If you pass the neccesary arguments, the function will be called instantly, otherwise, compilation/transpilation will happen the first time you invoke the function with the proper arguments.
+These functions can be used eagerly or lazily.
+If you pass the neccesary arguments for function tracing, the compilation/transpilation step will happen instantly (eagerly).
+Otherwise, the compilation/transpilation will happen only when the returned function is first invoked.

 .. code-block:: python